AplaProject/apla-docs-en/introduction/what-is-Apla.rst

 ==========================
 The platform's unified database, copies of which are stored and maintained up-to-date on every full node of the network, is used for storing large volumes of data (registers) and quick retrieval of data by contracts and interfaces.
 In the formation of a new block and its addition to the blockchain, all full nodes of the platform carry out a simultaneous update of database tables.
 Thus, the database stores the current (up-to-date) state of the blockchain, which ensures the equivalence of data on all full nodes and unambiguousness of contract execution on any Validating Node.
 When a new full node is added to the network, the up-to-date status of its database is reached by way of subsequent execution of all transactions recorded in the blocks of the blockchain.

-Currently, the Apla platform uses PostgreSQL as its database management system.
+Currently, the Genesis platform uses PostgreSQL as its database management system.

 ********************************************************************************
 Platform's Ecosystems
 ********************************************************************************
-The data space of the Apla platform is divided into many relatively independent clusters – *ecosystems*, in which the activities of the network's users are implemented.
-An Apla ecosystem is an autonomous software environment that consists of a certain number of applications and users, who create these applications and work with them.
-Any holder of an Apla account can create a new ecosystem.
+The data space of the Genesis platform is divided into many relatively independent clusters – *ecosystems*, in which the activities of the network's users are implemented.
+An Genesis ecosystem is an autonomous software environment that consists of a certain number of applications and users, who create these applications and work with them.
+Any holder of an Genesis account can create a new ecosystem.

 The software basis of an ecosystem is a collection of applications, which are systems of interfaces, contracts, and database tables.
 The specific ecosystem to which application elements belong is indicated by prefixes in their name (for example, @1name), where the ecosystem's ID is indicated after the “@” sign.
 When addressing application elements within the current ecosystem, the prefix can be omitted.

 The Molis software client provides access to database management tools, contracts editor, interface editor, and other functions required for the creation of applications in an ecosystem, without resorting to any additional software modules.

-A person can become a user of the Apla platform only after receiving a private key for accessing one of the ecosystems (by default, ecosystem #1).
+A person can become a user of the Genesis platform only after receiving a private key for accessing one of the ecosystems (by default, ecosystem #1).
 A user can be a member of any number of ecosystems.
 Switching between ecosystems is carried out using a specialized menu of the software client.

 Integrated Development Environment
 ==========================